viktormiok/BioFig/README.txt

 #check URLs of remote
 git remote -v

-#Create new files or modify them, then:
+1.Before working on the folder git fetch git merge

+2.Do your work
 git add .

-#Commit your changes
+Commit your changes

 git commit -a
 or
-git commit -a -m "This is the summary of what you did"
+->git commit -a -m "This is the summary of what you did"

-#Push your changes to the repository in the server
-git push origin master
+3.Push your changes to the repository in the server git push origin master

-#Pull changes safe way not merging
-git fetch

 #Pull changes from remote and merge
 git pull